Locations / Date

 Training courses

-UAS-Emergency Management at Aerodromes: Systems & Operations (UAS-EMA: SYS & OPS)
+UAS-Emergency Management at Aerodromes: Systems & Operations

 Introduction

-• System definition, procurement, implementation and regulatory approval.
+1. System definition, procurement, implementation and approval.

 Course Content